mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 1. Clone the repository onto the neptune server on the NEFSC network.
     1. If you are already using github on neptune, then this is straightforward.
     2. If not, you will need to follow the steps here [here](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers) for the steps to create an access token, store it on neptune, and clone a repository.
-3. Edit the R_credentials_sample.R.
+3. Rename and edit your local copy of [R_credentials_sample.R](R_credentials_sample.R).
 Follow the instructions in comments at the top.
 4. Use Rstudio to knit the [code to extract and processes data](data_extraction_and_processing_code.Rmd) to html.

 # Dependencies